chazmcgrill/boilerplate/README.md

-# Gulp Starter
+# Boilerplate
-Gulp boilerplate for new projects.
+Boilerplate for new projects uses gulp as a task runner.
 It compiles pug, sass and js also minifies images.

 ## to setup